 What to Do After Buying a Used Car

-Shoppers often choose to buy a used car from a dealership to avoid the hassle of completing additional paperwork.
+You may have chosen to buy a used car from a dealership to avoid paperwork hassle.
 While the forms may vary by state, the dealer usually handles transferring the title, registering the vehicle and obtaining a license plate or tags.

 If you finance your used car through the dealership, the dealer will also prepare documents that reflect the amount you are borrowing and the terms of the loan.
 Dealers are required to disclose whether a warranty exists or if the vehicle is being sold “as is.”